 SERVICE SECTOR

-Supplies the goods and services that it is in everyone’s interests to have, but in no one’s interests to supply
+Supplies the goods and services that it is in everyone’s interests to have, but in no one’s interests to supply for profit.

 •Democracy: public representatives and policy makers at all levels of government; law-making regulation.